 - 1. Subject to subsection (B)(4) of this section, a pre-application conference is required for, but not limited to, each of the following applications:

 - a.
 Boundary changes, per Chapter 81 CDC;

 - b.
 Amendments to the Comprehensive Plan;

 - c.
 Amendments to the Zoning Map;

 - d.
 Conditional uses;

 - e.
 Design review (Class I and Class II);

 - f.
 Historic Design Review (Class II);

 - g.
 Designation of a historic resource or removal of a historic resource designation;

 - h.
 Demolition of a historic resource;

 - i.
-Relocation of a historic resource;
+Relocation of a historic resource:

 - j.
 New construction or remodels in the Willamette Falls Drive Commercial Design District, except as provided for in subsection (B)(2)(h) of this section;

-- k.
-Minor partitions;

-- l.
-Land divisions;

-- m.
-Enlargement of non-conforming uses or alteration of a structure containing a non-conforming use;

-- n.
-Planned unit developments;